rkuma183/wilsonmar.github.io/_posts/2016-11-24-iot-school.md

 {% include _toc.html %}

-The field of IoT is so diverse and so fast-changing that it is near impossible for one person to know it all and do everything.

-IoT people need to work with mobile and web services such as Twitter, email, etc.

-The low memory available on IoT devices is like working with computers in the 1970s.

-Let's take a look at the stack of technologies, from the bottom-up:

-A) Hardware

-   See my tutorial on [IoT Hardware](/iot-raspberry-hardware/).

-B) Operating Systems - Linux

-   Debian, Ubuntu, CentOS, SUSE, etc.

-C) Hypervisors and Virtualization - Docker

-D) Low-level utilities to manage disks and files and networks

-   Microsoft's Mono .NET for Linux

-E) Program compilers

-   JVM vs. CLR

-F) Back-end application coding - API access to clouds

-   Shell scripts and PowerShell scripts, Python, C# batch

-G) Front-end application coding - API access to clouds

-   Node JavaScript, C#

-H) Application UI by end-users - to play movies, etc.

-One can spend a whole career at just one level.

-## Hands-on Approach
+## Build products, not toys

+The unique aspect of our curriculum is that you create complete <strong>saleable products</strong>
+customers buy to plug in and simply work.

+Rather than starting by messing with breadboards and loose wires making little lights flash on the board, we focus on <strong>useful</strong> things that connect to <strong>clouds</strong>.

+## Start from examples, not blank stares

-To simplify, I begin not by training people to program code from scratch.
+We begin by NOT training people to program code from scratch.

-I begin with providing
-automation scripts that perform the steps, and participants learn by making changes to see the impact and troubleshoot.
+We begin with by <strong>running</strong> pre-programmed automation scripts that perform the steps, and participants learn by making changes to see the impact and troubleshoot.

-This is much like what they do on real jobs.
+This is much like what happens on real jobs, which is the purpose of this curriculum.

-NOTE: Even though all manual steps are specified in training materials, participants experienced with Linux commands will have an easier time than those who do not.
+NOTE: Even though all manual steps are specified in training materials, participants experienced with Linux commands and programming experience will have an easier time than those who do not.

+Programming of Python, shell scripts, and
+JavaScript with Node is learned by examining examples and discussion about automated code checking rules.
+This is how professional programmers work within industry.

-## Hands-on Introduction
+## Hands-on step-by-step training

-I conduct a hands-on step-by-step tutorial on IoT
+Curriculum materials include a hands-on
-I've been perfecting with my team:
+<strong>step-by-step tutorial book</strong>
+and videos.

+The title:

 <strong>Build a Raspberry Pi with Raspbian running Python Ansible IoT</strong>